North Dakota maintains these assumptions:

 - How will educational support be provided to vulnerable populations that continue to be high risk (or have family members who are high risk) and cannot physically reconvene?
 What might this alternate education programming look like?

-- How will policies and the system support education staff that fall into a vulnerable population? (examples to explore: allow to teach remotely, utilize larger classroom space where social distancing can be maintained)
+- How will policies and the system support education staff that fall into a vulnerable population (examples to explore: allow teaching remotely, utilize larger classroom space where social distancing can be maintained)?

 - What accommodations will be made for students or staff who are required to quarantine due to exposure or potential exposure?

 - What strategies will the district take to build and/or maintain connections with families and the community?

 - How will the district communicate and support families who are unable to communicate in English (or whose native language is other than English)?

 Relationships, Connections, and Transitions – Guiding Questions

 - How will the school intentionally plan staff connections with students?
 What regular, frequent interactions can be facilitated between educators and students (examples to explore: mentoring, advisory, group sessions, etc.)?

 - What frameworks exist for educators to monitor how students are readjusting to school?
 How will they readily identify those having difficulty?
 What student-centered supports can be provided to aid those with minor adjustment problems?
 What specialized assistance may be needed for those who have major adjustment problems?